raspberrypilearning/target-practice/en/step_4.md

 --- task ---

-**Test:** 🔄 Run you code and see the arrow appear in a random position each frame.
+**Test:** 🔄 Run your code and see the arrow appear in a random position each frame.

 ![An animation of target with a brown circle arrow appearing in a variety of positions.](images/fire_arrow.gif)